FOR IMMEDIATE RELEASE

 “Recently I was able to obtain a $300,000 rural development grant from the USDA,” he told the committee.
 “This allowed the Stephenville Economic Development Foundation to create a revolving loan that will create access to capital and jobs for our rural communities.

-“The SBA is a successful organization, but the need to keep finding ways to strengthen our collaboration is essential for rural business.”A founding member of The Texas A&M University System, Tarleton is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 15,000 students in Stephenville, Fort Worth, Waco, Midlothian, A&M RELLIS at Bryan and online.
-True to Tarleton’s values of excellence, integrity, and respect, academic programs emphasize real world learning and address regional, state and national needs.
+“The SBA is a successful organization, but the need to keep finding ways to strengthen our collaboration is essential for rural business.”A founding member of The Texas A&M System, Tarleton State is breaking records — in enrollment, research, scholarship, athletics, philanthropy and engagement — while transforming the lives of more than 16,000 students in Stephenville, Fort Worth, Waco, Bryan and online.
+True to Tarleton’s values of excellence, integrity and respect, academic programs emphasize real world learning and address regional, state and national needs.